 When you hear about famous people who stutter, you often hear stories about the struggles they faced as a young child, before they outgrew or overcame their stuttering.
-Annie Glenn has a different story to tell.
+Annie Glenn had a different story to tell.
 The wife of John Glenn, the first U.S. astronaut to orbit the earth, Annie Glenn lived a very public life with a severe stutter for more than 50 years.
+She passed away on May 19, 2020.

 According to a 2012 profile on CNN, Annie Glenn’s stuttering was so severe that it was categorized as an "85%" disability -- 85% of the time, she could not manage to make words come out.
 Over the years, Glenn tried various forms of treatments to overcome her stutter, but none of them worked.
 She lived with her stuttering until 1978, at age 53, when she found a doctor at the Communications Research Institute at Hollins College in Roanoke, Va., and underwent three weeks of intensive, specialized therapy.